Association football: Domestic competitions

+In each country, football clubs are usually federated in associations or leagues that organise official tournaments among themselves, from which the champion of each country and the teams that will participate in international club tournaments emerge.
+There is no single system of competitions, and each national league organises them according to its own traditions.

-The governing bodies in each country operate league systems in a domestic season, normally comprising several divisions, in which the teams gain points throughout the season depending on results.
-Teams are placed into tables, placing them in order according to points accrued.
-Most commonly, each team plays every other team in its league at home and away in each season, in a round-robin tournament.
-At the end of a season, the top team is declared the champion.
+The governing bodies in each country operate league systems in a domestic season, normally comprising several divisions, in which the teams gain points throughout the season depending on results, usually three points for a win, one for a draw and zero for a defeat.
+Teams are put into tables, placed in order according to points accrued.
+In the Old World (Africa, Asia and Europe), it is common for each team to play every other team in its league at home and away in each season, in a round-robin tournament.
+At the end of a season, which typically runs from August to May, the top team is declared the champion.
 The top few teams may be promoted to a higher division, and one or more of the teams finishing at the bottom are relegated to a lower division.

+Some exceptions to this system occur in the New World (Americas) and Australia: